Canada November qualifiers at artificial turf Edmonton

 Canada will play its home World Cup qualifiers against Costa Rica and Mexico next month at Commonwealth Stadium in Edmonton, Alberta, a venue with an artificial surface.

-The Confederation of North and Central American and Carribean Association Football announced the sites Friday.
+The Confederation of North and Central American and Carribbean Association Football announced the sites Friday.

-Commonwealth Stadium has had FieldTurf since 2010.
-The Canadian Soccer Association did not respond to an email from The Associated Press asking whether a temporary grass field would be installed.
+Commonwealth Stadium has had Shaw Sports Turf Powerblade Elite 2.5S turf since 2016.
+Canada Soccer said it was tested July 19 and met the FIFA quality standard.

 Canada played its first two home qualifiers of the final round at Toronto’s BMO Field, drawing Honduras 1-1 on Sept.
 2 and beating El Salvador 3-0 on Sept.
 8. It hosts Panama in Toronto on Oct.
 13.